Canadian businesses exporting to the U.S. may have some state commodity (Sales & Use) tax obligations.

 These obligations are in addition to their U.S. federal and state tax obligations.

-There is no federal sales tax in the U.S. Each state determines its own tax system, which may include:
+First of all, it should be mentioned that there is no federal sales tax in the U.S. Each state determines its own tax system, which may include:

 - Sales tax on tangible personal property and some services;